MIDI & MusicXML Player

 🔊 Volume control

-🔇 Mute and Solo buttons
+🔇 “Mute” and “Solo” buttons

-Each channel includes:
+Each channel has the buttons:

-- M (Mute): silences the instrument
+- M (Mute): mutes the channel

-- S (Solo): mutes all other channels
+- S (Solo): mutes all the others